-- Free Printables by I heart organizing (There’s a little bit of everything here.
-It’s presented in a colorful and fun way!
-I love that there’s a place to reflect on what’s working and what isn’t when organizing a project)
+- Free Printables by I heart organizing (There's a little bit of everything here.
+Plus, it's colorful and fun!
+I love that there's a place to reflect on what's working and what isn't when organizing a project)

 - Free Printables by Life Your Way (Printables for organizing your holidays and more)

-With these organization tips for busy families hopefully, you will uncover a little time extra time and be able to do something for yourself!
-“Me” time is important to recharge so you’re an even better mom, wife, and home manager.
+With these organizational tips for busy moms, hopefully, you will uncover a little time extra time and be able to do something for yourself!
+"Me" time is important to recharge, so you're an even better mom, wife, and home manager.